thewolfman56/Dahua-VTO-Custom-Ringbacks-Tutorial/README.md

 # Dahua-VTO-Custom-Ringbacks-Tutorial
-Tutorial for using custom ringbacks with Dahua VTOs and freePBX Custom Ringbacks on Dahua VTO through PBX
+Tutorial for using custom ringbacks with Dahua VTOs and freePBX with automatic changes for holidays, events, birthdays, time of day, etc.

 Based on original information found at